huntzhan/huntzhan-hugo-coder/content/posts/ml/papers.md

 [^80]: Bojanowski, Piotr, et al. "Enriching word vectors with subword information." *Transactions of the Association for Computational Linguistics* 5 (2017): 135-146.APA
 [^81]: Mikolov, Tomas, et al. "Efficient estimation of word representations in vector space." *arXiv preprint arXiv:1301.3781* (2013).
 [^82]: Mikolov, Tomas, et al. "Distributed representations of words and phrases and their compositionality." *Advances in neural information processing systems*.
 2013.
 [^83]: Mai, Florian, Lukas Galke, and Ansgar Scherp.
 "CBOW Is Not All You Need: Combining CBOW with the Compositional Matrix Space Model." *arXiv preprint arXiv:1902.06423* (2019).
+Review: https://openreview.net/forum?id=H1MgjoR9tQ
+[^84]: Conneau, Alexis, et al. "What you can cram into a single vector: Probing sentence embeddings for linguistic properties." *arXiv preprint arXiv:1805.01070* (2018).